Captain’s log: In my time zone, it is now March 24, 2013, 00:16.

 - I needed to have the theme Garland, absolutely, positively.
 However, Garland does not display the blog’s tagline.
 So I needed to make the title an effective tagline.
 The real tagline, by the way, is: The Subversive El(k)ement’s Random Thoughts.

-- This blog covers a very peculiar variety of different topics – from experimental search term poetry to history of physics.
+- This blog covers a very peculiar variety of different topics – from experimental search term poetry to the history of physics.
 The only intersection between all these topics is me, and I am really serious about combining anything.

 - Many of my posts are long-winded.
 Thus the site title should be in line with that (managing readers’ expectations).